Fixed points of nonnegative neural networks: Fixed points of -neural networks

-2) The first statement is immediate from Corollary~\ref{nonemptylo} and primitivity of $T$.
-Now, for the sake of contradiction, assume that $\rho(T_\infty)>1$ and the network has a fixed point denoted by $x\in\mathrm{Fix}(T)$.
-Part 1) of the proposition shows that $x=T^m(x)\gg 0$, which contradicts the first statement in Remark~\ref{interior}.
+2) The first statement is immediate from Corollary~\ref{nonemptylo} and strong primitivity of $T.$ Now, for the sake of contradiction, assume that $\rho(T_\infty)>1$ and the network has a fixed point denoted by $x\in\mathrm{Fix}(T)$.
+Part 1) of the proposition shows that $x=T^m(x)\gg 0$, which is a contradiction because \cite[Proposition~2]{Cavalcante2019} asserts that a monotonic and weakly scalable $T$ with $\rho(T_\infty)>1$ has no fixed points in $\op{int}(\sgens{k}_+).$